modularml/mojo/proposals/stdlib-extensions.md

   features in the stdlib because there isn't a package manager yet, and it's the only place which has "Modular's blessing" concerning new features.
+This was similar to Python's early days where the lack of a package manager made the stdlib grow quickly.
-- Maintainers have to fix everything when there are breaking changes, even structs and functions which aren't used internally.
+- Maintainers have to fix all code in `nightly` when there are breaking changes, even structs and functions which aren't used internally.